indrabasak/indrabasak.github.io/_posts/2017-09-03-anatomy-of-a-bug-pt-2.md

 ![mbean browser](/images/buganatomy/mbean-browser.png)

-To ensure the application was working properly, a Zuul endpoint was invoked a few times from [Postman](https://www.getpostman.com/).
+To ensure the application was working properly, a Zuul endpoint was invoked several times from [Postman](https://www.getpostman.com/).
 Postman is a GUI tool for testing REST endpoints.
-Kept a close eye on the response logger MBean while the endpoint was exercised.
+While the endpoint was exercised , a close eye was kept on the response logger MBean.
 As expected, the response queue wasn't backing up.

 To recreate the unresponsive Zuul scenario, the _AsyncAppender-asyncResponseLog_ thread